despoina-ts/ml_radial_distances_from_cell_center/README.md

 This repository contains a modular machine-learning pipeline developed as part of an MSc research project.
 The goal is to predict **radial nuclear positioning categories** — **central**, **intermediate**, and **peripheral** — for genomic elements using sequence- and structure-derived features.

-The pipeline combines feature engineering, multiple machine-learning models, rigorous evaluation, and interpretable visualizations.
+The pipeline combines feature engineering, multiple machine-learning models, evaluation and visualizations.

 ---